Skip to main content

 I've visited Narita Airport several times before, and it remains one of my favorites for its logical layout.
 Once you understand how the terminals are organized, navigating the airport becomes a breeze.
 However, this efficient structure seems to complicate the runways, as it often takes 15 to 25 minutes for planes to taxi to the gates.

-A minor annoyance is the storage lockers—they don’t count by the hour but rather follow a set time schedule.
-If you arrive on an evening flight, you might have to pay twice for a few hours of storage.
 After a simple dinner of Pork Tonkatsu, I took an airport shuttle to a nearby hotel to get some rest before my next connecting flight.

-Day 2 - Nagoya, Japan
+Section II — Day 2: Nagoya, Japan

 Instead of rushing to my final destination, I decided to take my time and minimize jet lag by breaking the trip into two days.
 I budgeted a four-hour layover and explored Nagoya Sky Town.
 The food was decent, and I enjoyed a tempura/tendon bowl while sipping coffee and strolling through the shops.

-Day 3 - Busan, South Korea
+Section III — Day 3: Busan, South Korea

 Finally made it to South Korea!
 I enjoyed some Chachamyun for dinner and spent quality time with family before heading to bed early—definitely feeling my age.
 I also had coffee at Paris Baguette while exploring the town.

-Day 4 - Busan, South Korea
+Section IV — Day 4: Busan, South Korea

 Visited the Lotte Shopping Center, where I indulged in some excellent food at a restaurant offering unlimited Starbucks espressos!
 I had at least three doubleshots, finishing off with a cappuccino.
 For dinner, I ordered Domino's, which was surprisingly better than what we have in the States.